14islands/wp-responsive-io/README.txt

 == Description ==

-**Attention: the service has been discontinued.
+**Attention: responsive.io has been discontinued and this plugin is no longer maintained.
 See [The future of responsive-io](http://blog.responsive.io/post/156620042296/the-future-of-responsiveio).**

 Responsive.io is a service that optimizes and delivers perfect images for every screen.